wendywarren/ac-type/_type-3/grimm-dust-cover/index.md

 layout: type3
 serial: level-3-assignment-2-home
 ---
-We'll design a book cover layout using an ad hoc page layout grid.
+We'll design a book cover layout using an informal page layout grid.
 This is really fun because it's a blend of spontaneity and structure.
-Ad hoc, or *informal* grids are created as you sketch your pages.
+Informal grids are created as you sketch your pages.
 Elements simply align with each other on the page.

 ### Project Stages